Inspiring Joy through the Arts

 Performance experience is also an important part of a complete arts education.
 Workshops, master classes, recitals, and concerts—on campus and in various venues throughout the community—form the fabric of each year.
 Each one brings rich and rewarding opportunities for students to refine their skills and showcase their talents.

 Community Minded, Community Connected

-We also host a Young People’s Concert for middle school students each year and bring Lesson Plans for the Classics, a companion multi-media lecture series to the Cape Symphony's Masterpiece Concert Series, to participating schools.
+We also host a Young People’s Concert for middle school students each year and bring Tix4Music, a companion multi-media lecture series combined with free tickets to the Cape Symphony's Masterpiece Concert Series, to participating schools.

 On April 5, 1956, The Commonwealth of Massachusetts granted a charter to the Cape Cod Conservatory of Music and Arts.
 Although a non-profit school from its first days, the Conservatory charged tuition to all except a limited number of scholarship students until 1964.
 At that time, the Board voted unanimously to commit more funds to scholarships and make the Conservatory programs more accessible to the public.

 The first building to house the Conservatory was the Massachusetts Maritime Academy Building, now the Barnstable Town Hall.
 In 1960, the old Barnstable Village Schoolhouse on Cobb’s Hill became the Conservatory’s home.

 After Dr. Guiliana’s sudden death, the Board of Trustees selected Bill Sexton, the Conservatory’s Business Manager, as the Director pro-tem.
 During his short tenure, he created the organization’s newsletter, From a Conservatory Window.
 He was succeeded in 1967 by Leslie Moore who worked to increase the Conservatory’s presence in the community.

 For three decades, the Conservatory experienced significant growth in terms of programs, enrollment and real estate.